JCSPHPC Mentorship Programme

 As an adviser

-You consider the goals of your mentee and discuss the steps required to achieve them.
+To consider the goals of the mentees and discuss the steps required to achieve them

 As an initiator

-You open up new perspectives, provide stimuli for goals and paths of development, point out underdeveloped or unrealised potential and encourage the ideas and initiatives of your mentee.
+To open new perspectives, provide stimuli for goals and paths of development, point out underdeveloped or unrealised potential and encourage the ideas of initiatives of the mentees

 As an arbiter of knowledge

-You address specific issues, offer your mentee advice and bring your own expertise and skills to the table.
+To address specific issues, offer advice to the mentees and bring mentor’s own expertise and skills to the table

 As a MENTOR, you can take on the following role(s):